D'Army Bailey: Early years

 Bailey was born in South Memphis and grew up near Mississippi Boulevard.
-He attended the segregated Booker T. Washington High School from 1955–59, as Tennessee resisted desegregating its schools, as did numerous other southern states.
+He attended the segregated Booker T. Washington High School from 1955 to 1959, as Tennessee resisted desegregating its schools, as did numerous other southern states.
 Bailey attended the nation's largest historically black university, Southern University in Baton Rouge, Louisiana.

 As president of the school’s freshman class, and for the next two years, Bailey was drawn into the fight against segregation.
 He joined actions such as a sit-in at a Greyhound bus station, picketing against discriminatory hiring practices at Baton Rouge businesses, and leading a march from the Southern University campus to downtown to support fellow students jailed for demonstrating.
 Bailey led a class boycott later, resulting in his expulsion.
 News of Bailey's ouster coursed through the civil rights community to Clark University in Worcester, Massachusetts, where sympathetic students had established a scholarship for a civil rights activist.
 The students raised $2,400 through community appeals, bake sales, and car washes to bring Bailey to Clark and continue his education.

 At Clark, he helped organize and became director of the Worcester Student Movement.
 He invited and hosted Malcolm X as a guest speaker at Clark, worked briefly with Abbie Hoffman in the Worcester leftist movement's early days, and interacted with such civil rights and student activist icons as James Meredith, John Lewis, Tom Hayden, and Allard Lowenstein.
 The Worcester Student Movement was active tutoring students from the city’s low-income neighborhoods.
 It also picketed against a downtown department store Denholm and McKay for not employing blacks as clerks, and organized demonstrations against a city manufacturing company.
 Bailey began to understand the power of law in advancing change as he assisted with the filing of legal complaints with the federal government to halt discrimination in the city.

 Political involvement, public service

 With his newly minted degree, Bailey worked in New York as national director of the Law Students Civil Rights Research Council, recruiting law students for civil rights legal work in the South.
-Later, he moved to San Francisco, California to practice law.
-He was elected to the Berkeley City Council, where he served from 1971-73.
+Later, he moved to San Francisco, California, to practice law.
+He was elected to the Berkeley City Council, where he served from 1971 to 1973.
 In the tumultuous politics of Berkeley, he pushed efforts to open new job opportunities and for expanding housing, recreational, and child-care programs for residents of the city next to the University of California campus.
 Eventually, he became ensnared in the divisive, politics that dominated Berkeley city government at the time, and he was recalled from the council in 1973.